 Agents will be Drafted and Retired on a regular schedule.
 Each year, the Draft will introduce n (n will be randomly assigned based on a Gaussian distribution) newly created Players.
 These new Players enter the free agency pool during the offseason in which they are created.
 Each Player will have a Years Left in the League parameter that will be randomly set based on a Gaussian distribution when the Player is created.
 Each offseason period, this parameter will be decremented.
 Once a Player’s Years Left in the League reaches zero, the Player will Retire and leave the simulation.

 The league will consist of a fixed number of Teams (30).
-Each iteration, an offseason period consisting of w weeks (where w is a fixed simulation parameter) will occur.
-Each week, a Team will have the ability to offer a contract to p Players (where p is a fixed simulation parameter).
-Teams will attempt to sign players such that the Team maximizes its Power Index; however, the Players have the option to accept or reject a contract offered by the Team.
-Additionally, the Team will be bound by certain constraints including Salary Cap, minimum and maximum Roster Size, and minimum and maximum Yearly Salary for each individual player.
-These constraints’ values will be based on actual NBA values.
+Each iteration, an offseason period consisting of w weeks (where w is a fixed simulation parameter) will occur, in which Teams make offers, and Players choose to accept or reject them.
 As the number of weeks increases, both Teams and Players will become more desperate.
 A Player’s thresholds for contract acceptance will decrease, as the Player is motivated to be signed by a Team by the end of the offseason period.
 A Team’s contract offers will become more lucrative in an attempt to fill free space.
 Once the offseason period ends, each Team’s Power Index and the league average volatility will be computed before another offseason period begins.

 Desired Emergent Behavior